jopadan/missionpack2/README.md

 # Quake III Ultimate Arena
-How Quake Zero should have been
+How Quake Zero should have been.

 Merged code from Kr3m's missionpack plus features together with my additional things like Arena/Clan Arena gametypes, green armor and HMG from QL.
 Unlike missionpackplus, this is a standalone mod which doesn't require Team Arena to be installed.